daffwwz/nuclear-energy-dataset-forecasting/README.md

 3. error tolerance: 10.81941211946799
 4. diff: 0.6098441612242311
 5. The model generalizes well to unseen data. (shows the indication that the model is not overfitting or underfitting)

+### ARIMA (Auto Regressive Integrated Moving Average)
+ARIMA is a class of models that forecast a time series data based on the lags (Auto Regressive), differencing (Integrated), the residual errors (Moving Average).
+This model assumes the data is stationary or not evolving over time, so we need to check whether the data is stationary using the Augmented Dickey-Fuller method, which measures the p-value for the hypothesis test.
+The ARIMA model has parameters p, d, and q, which are determined using the autocorrelation function (ACF) for p, differencing for d, and the partial autocorrelation function (PACF) for q.
+Once the parameters are known, the data is divided into training and testing sets and is ready to be trained using the model.
+The following evaluation metrics are used in this forecasting model:
+1. Mean Absolute Error (MAE): 0.2242
+2. Mean Absolute Percentage Error (MAPE): 0.3463
+3. Root Mean Squared Error (RMSE): 0.2769